 (3) Nothing in this section authorises or requires a road manager to act inconsistently with, or without regard to, the functions, obligations or powers conferred on it under an Act other than this Act.

+3 On the date as at which this compilation was prepared, the Road Traffic Legislation Amendment Act 2012 Pt.
+4 Div.
+44 had not come into operation.
+It reads as follows:

+Division 44 — Rail Safety Act 2010 amended

+166. Act amended

+This Division amends the Rail Safety Act 2010.

+167. Section 3 amended

+In section 3 in the definition of public road delete “Road Traffic Act 1974 section 5(1);” and insert:

+Road Traffic (Administration) Act 2008 section 4;